Let Your Head Go: Reception

 "Let Your Head Go" was met with positive reviews from music critics.
 According to The Independents White, the song is "among the best ever solo Spice Girls songs".
 Heart staff wrote that Beckham "embraced her pop credentials" on the track.
 For O'Brien of Billboard, it "turned out to be her finest hour", mentioning that it was "just a shame she only found her sound when it was too late" with the material, referencing the fact that Beckham abandoned her music career shortly upon its release.
 In the same vein, Myers from the Official Charts Company thought the track was "a pretty good way to end [her] pop career".
 Digital Spy's Robert Copsey agreed, saying, "Victoria's short-lived solo career went out with a bang".
 The staff of Hollywood.com commented that "swansong 'Let Your Head Go' restored a bit of dignity" compared to her previous solo works.
 Music Week staff described both "Let Your Head Go" and "This Groove" as "inoffensive pop/dance/R&B hybrids, treated to an ultra-sleek production that makes the most of her vocal proficiency".

 In the UK, "Let Your Head Go"/"This Groove" faced competition with Sophie Ellis-Bextor's "I Won't Change You"; they were previously involved in a much publicised chart battle in 2000, when their singles were also released in the same week.
 (Note: In August 2000, Beckham's single "Out of Your Mind" faced a chart battle with Ellis-Bextor's "Groovejet (If This Ain't Love)", being dubbed "Posh vs. Posher" by the tabloids; Ellis-Bextor eventually kept Beckham off the top spot at the time.)
 Beckham's single entered the UK Singles Chart at number three on the week ending on 4 January 2004, behind Michael Andrews and Gary Jules' "Mad World", and Ozzy and Kelly Osbourne's "Changes", despite weeks of intense publicity prior to its release, selling 29,505 copies; Ellis-Bextor's song entered at number nine.
 It remained on the charts for eight weeks, and became the 88th best-selling single of 2004 in the region.
+It peaked at number 36 on the UK Airplay Charts on 24 January 2004.
 In April 2014, the Official Charts Company revealed that the single was Beckham's third biggest selling solo single in the region, out of four singles, with a total of 69,000 copies sold.
 In other parts of Europe, the release experienced polarised success, reaching the top three in Scotland, and number 17 in Ireland.
 It also reached number 91 in Romania.
 Across the pan-European Hot 100 Singles, "Let Your Head Go"/"This Groove" peaked at number 10.